 6. Outside scholarships, that’s what we’re talking about here, have to be declared to your school’s financial aid office.

 They can affect your financial aid award from federal and institutional sources.
 In other words, schools may reduce the amount of the financial aid they award by the amount of the outside scholarships.
+Colleges consider these outside scholarships the equivalent of income, money you may have earned from a job or been given by Aunt Joan.
+Therefore, your financial need is reduced by the amount you receive.
+Most colleges have a policy on how much you can receive in outside scholarships before reducing their award.
+You’ll have to check with each college.

 7. To get the most out of private scholarships, be organized and apply for as many as possible.